How does the identity data store, identities and authentication modules interact?

 Component 2 - the Identities page (previously the Subjects tab)

 The Identities page provides a view of some of your users (first 100 by default).
 It is a useful way of checking that your connection to the identity data store is working (if you can see your users, you know that you are connected).
-The Identities page provides basic information about users; you can use this page for simple user management only.
+The Identities page provides basic information about users only.
 You should use a dedicated tool for managing users such as IDM/OpenIDM or DS/OpenDJ, depending on your use case.

 In summary, the Identities page allows you check your connection to the identity data store.